NVIDIA/NeMo/docs/source/nemo_text_processing/inverse_text_normalization.rst

 The input is expected to be lower-cased.
 Punctuation are outputted with separating spaces after semiotic tokens, e.g. `"i see, it is ten o'clock..."` -> `"I see, it is 10:00  .  .  ."`.
+Inner-sentence white-space characters in the input are not maintained.

 Data Cleaning for Evaluation